Bartapapa/legend/docs/pages/additional-rules.md

 *  When the Clock reaches <i>0 exactly</i>, it resets to 3 - the Realms Below's attention is elsewhere for the moment.
 *  When the Clock reaches <i>3 exactly</i>, an <b>Omen</b> occurs.

+> When the Clock resets to 3, it triggers an Omen.

 ### Encounters
 Encounters are <i>dangers of the current area the players are</i>.
 They can be hostile monsters, patrolling guards - but whatever they are, they're not good news.